aleward/LSystem-Plug-in-for-Maya-using-Python-and-SWIG/README.md

 ![instancedTree](images/instancedTree.png)

-A .py plug-in which allows the user to call a MEL script that generates a LSystem and constructs each of its branches and flowers using two separate instancers.
+A python-based plug-in which allows the user to call a MEL script that generates a LSystem and constructs each of its branches and flowers using two separate instancers.
 The default option is to use a cube for the branches and a sphere for the flowers, but it can work with any pre-selected shapes.

 <table>
   <tr>